 VIII.A.
-Fist technique: Delivering a punch using the tightly clenched fist
+Fist technique: A straight punching technique using the knuckle part of a tightly clenched fist

 VIII.B.
 Foot technique: Delivering techniques using any part of the foot below the ankle.

 Article IX.
 Permitted areas

 IX.A.
 Head Area (Foot techniques only permitted).
 The "head area" is all areas above the collarbone, including neck, face, ears, top and back of head.